-The International Diploma in Mental Health, Human Rights and Law launched in October 2008, is a result of collaboration between World Health Organization, Geneva and the Indian Law Society (ILS) Pune, India.
+Launched in October, the International Diploma in Mental Health, Human Rights & Law, is a result of a collaboration between World Health Organization, Geneva and the Indian Law Society (ILS) Pune, India.

-In light of the coming into force of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) in 2008, there was an urgent need to raise awareness on the Convention and provide guidance on its implications in relation to future national mental health policy, legislation, services and practice.
+With the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) coming into force in 2008, there was an urgent need to raise awareness on the Convention and provide guidance on its implications in relation to future national mental health policy, legislation, services and practice.
 The International Diploma is a response to this perceived need for training in this area.

-The Indian Law Society is pleased to announce admissions for the thirteenth batch of the International Diploma in Mental Health, Human Rights and Law for the academic year 2021-2022.
+The Indian Law Society is pleased to announce admissions for the 14th batch of the International Diploma in Mental Health, Human Rights & Law for the academic year 2022-2023.